DuDiiC/DuDiiC/README.md

 Currently, the 7th semester at the University of Nicholas Copernicus University in Toruń, majoring in computer science.
 Many of the repositories show my work in college.

 I am working on an engineering thesis on predicting the future of projects on the GitHub platform.
-Repo is [here](https://github.com/DuDiiC/engineering-work).
+Repository can be found [here](https://github.com/DuDiiC/engineering-work).

 ### My technologies: